 A man stood before her.
-Locleos looked like an old man… old enough that he even looked old.
+Locleos looked like an old man… old enough that even an immortal like him looked old.
 His face was creased with thousands of lines, worn into his skin over unquestionable aeons.
 From what she understood, all the incarnations had been born at the beginning of time, but not all at the same time… Locleos had been born first, into a perfectly still universe.
 It had taken amounts of time that had made her ordeal seem short before Fertility, the next to arrive, had been born.
 The passage of those timeless aeons was obvious to look at him… even his immortal face had been marked by them.
 His form was lean and ancient, but his body was like tightly wound rope – strong in its shrunken state.

 Her Father look at her with dismay.
 Then he gestured, and she felt the ragged stumps of her wings begin to itch… beginning to grow back.
 “Why have you failed me, daughter?” he asked.
 “Zaasteroth is free once again.
 You were to contain him.
 I fear his actions will bring ruin to us all.”